vipulnaik/donations/classified-and-unclassified.md

 - For donation amount, classified total + unclassified total = total.
   Equality is guaranteed because each donation is classified xor unclassified.

+For groupings, an additional question is whether summing up a column using values from each group member row (i.e. a row that *isn't* one of "classified total", "unclassified total", or "total") will equal the "classified total" row.
-For groupings, the relevant question is whether each donation can be associated with just one group member (cause area, influencer, country list – these are just strings rather than actual lists) or with multiple group members (`donor_side_name` of disclosures).
+Here the relevant question is whether each donation can be associated with just one group member (cause area, influencer, country list – these are just strings rather than actual lists) or with multiple group members (`donor_side_name` of disclosures).
 In the former case, adding up an amounts,